 Early and Periodic Screening, Diagnostic and Treatment (EPSDT)

 Please note, specific service(s) needed for each member is reported on the list.
 The list is based only on services received during the time the member has been enrolled with us.
 The list is generated based on claims data received prior to the date printed on the list.
 In some instances, the appropriate services may have been provided after the report run date.
-To ensure accuracy in tracking appointments for preventive services, please submit a completed claim form.
+To ensure accuracy in tracking appointments for preventive services, please submit a claim form for completed services.

 In addition, services must be rendered on or after the due date in accordance with federal and state EPSDT guidelines.
 In an effort to increase the flexibility of the complicated Childhood Immunization Schedule, the Advisory Committee on Immunization Practices (ACIP) recommends vaccine doses administered up to four days before the minimum interval or age be counted as valid.
 This does not change the recommendation for routine vaccination but rather makes an allowance that should be considered when evaluating records after a child has been vaccinated.